influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/write_protocols/line.md

 The second example shows a region of `us,west` with the comma properly escaped.
 In the first example `value` is written as a floating point number.
 In the second, `value_int` is an integer.

-> **Note:** Prior to version 0.9.3, integers were numeric values that did not include a decimal (e.g.
-1, 345, 2015, -10) and were not followed by a trailing `i`.
-Including a trailing `i` when writing integers will cause an error in versions 0.9.2 and prior.
-See [issue](https://github.com/influxdb/influxdb/issues/3519) for more information.